 Of course, with both Bing and Frank in the same movie, we have them both crooning to Grace Kelly!
 Bing romances her with the song “True Love,” which managed to be the movie’s big hit (and since Grace Kelly sang part of it with him, she became one of the few, if not the only, member of sitting royalty to receive a platinum record, since she married the prince of Monaco).
 And of course, Frank croons “You’re Sensational” to her, as well!

 If you can’t tell, this is a movie I enjoy very much.
 I enjoy watching all the stars together, and the music, provided by Cole Porter, just helps make the movie that much better!
 So this is a movie I would recommend very much!
-This movie is available on DVD from Warner Home Video, and is one hour, fifty-two minutes in length.
+This movie is available on DVD from Warner Home Video.

 My Rating: 10/10